 • Last, but not least, many senior officials would not like to be publicly accountability for the effectiveness of their departments, knowing that this would open up areas of conflict with their political masters.

-The third approach (the various interesting questions) suffers from lack of profile.
-Nobody – least of all anyone in a hard-pressed coalition government – has the time or energy to investigate these questions, nor the inclination to stir a nest full of hornets who would be devoted to maintaining the status quo. ...
+The third, incremental, approach suffers from lack of profile.
+Nobody has the time or energy to investigate the questions listed above, nor the inclination to stir the nest full of hornets that would be devoted to maintaining the status quo. ...
 A pity, really.